 As the real estate market has begun to cool down, many builders are throwing incentives to prospective buyers to see who will bite.
-Some are including pools or built-in barbecues while others are agreeing to cover up to $10,000 in closing costs or subsidize mortgage rates.
-From Sacramento, California to Orlando, Florida builders are doing their best to entice buyers by providing more freebies for new-homes.
+Some are including pools or built-in barbecues.
+Meanwhile, others are agreeing to cover up to $10,000 in closing costs or subsidize mortgage rates.
+From Sacramento, California to Orlando, Florida builders are doing their best to entice buyers.
+They do this by providing more freebies for new homes.

 Throughout the country, new-home sales have been spotty, plummeting in June before making its come back in July and August.
-After investors pushed properties prices up and the FHA limit was lowered, builders are having a hard time selling new homes, even with the incentives.
-There are some contractors who are refusing to give any stimulus for home buyers, standing by the fact that a new home is alluring enough.
+Moreover, after investors pushed properties prices up and the FHA limit was lowered, builders are having a hard time selling new homes.
+Even with the incentives.
+There are some contractors who are refusing to give any stimulus to home buyers.
+Furthermore, they stand by the fact that a new home is alluring enough.

-The federal government cut the FHA loan size of 652 major U.S. counties this January to attract private capital back.
-Many of the counties where the FHA loan was lowered were cut below the median price of new-home values, making harder for new-homes to be sold and many buyers to purchase.
+In fact, the federal government cut the FHA loan size of 652 major U.S. counties this January.
+They did this to attract private capital back.
+Furthermore, many of the counties where lowering of the FHA happened were cut below the median price of new-home values.
+So, this makes it harder to sell new homes and many buyers to purchase.
 However; existing home sales did increase because of the same FHA cuts.

-If you have questions about Foreclosure, Loan Modification, Bankruptcy, Short Sale, or other alternatives, please feel free to call my office at 888-886-0020, send an e-mail to firstname.lastname@example.org, or complete the contact form below.
+If you have questions about Foreclosure, Loan Modification, Bankruptcy, Short Sale, or other alternatives, please feel free to call my office at 888-886-0020.
+Or, send an e-mail to firstname.lastname@example.org, or complete the contact form below.